sodapanda/ChinaIPWhiteListPac/README.md

 # ChinaIPWhiteListPac
-IP white list of China main land as a PAC script
+IP white list of China main land as a PAC script.
+IP range dataset is based on IPIP.net.